In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 You’ll want to angle the door slightly so the panel reflects the ceiling and creates the elution of extra space.

-Using mirrors in pairs is a great way to frame a view and balance a room.
+Decorating with mirrors in pairs is a great way to frame a view and balance a room.
 Place one either side of a window or doorway to create a sense of harmony.
 As they will reflect the opposite side of the room, the space will feel more balanced and calming.

 Small and Mighty